thierleft/3Dspharm-decomposition-tumor-python/README.md

 When using this code, you must cite in your own code and publications the following article:

-Lefebvre TL et al. (2023) Predicting histopathology markers of endometrial carcinoma with a quantitative image analysis approach based on spherical harmonics in multiparametric MRI.
+Lefebvre TL *et al*.
+(2023) Predicting histopathology markers of endometrial carcinoma with a quantitative image analysis approach based on spherical harmonics in multiparametric MRI.
 Diagnostic and Interventional Imaging 104(3):142-152. https://doi.org/10.1016/j.diii.2022.10.007